2011 United States state legislative elections

 Republicans flipped control of the Virginia Senate, thereby establishing a trifecta.
-In Mississippi, Republicans won the state House for the first time since 1876, and solidified control of the state Senate after several Democrats switched parties earlier in the year, giving Republicans control of the chamber.
-Republicans obtained a trifecta in the state for the first time since 1876 as a result.
-In Louisiana, Republicans solidified control of both houses of the legislature after several Democrats switched parties at the beginning of the year, which gave Republicans a trifecta there for the first time since 1873.
+In Mississippi, Republicans won the state House for the first time since 1876.
+After having gained control of the Mississippi Senate in February 2011 in the year due to party switching, Republicans retained control of the chamber in the November election.
+Republicans thus obtained a trifecta in the state for the first time since 1876 as a result.